 I enjoy hosting beginning, intermediate, and advanced casters.
 If you are an Expert Fly Caster I am going to humble-up and ask you to check out my brother Captain Baz.
 He’s the region’s most sought-after fly fishing guide, and for good reason.
 Fishing with Captain Baz is kind of like learning to “Use The Force” with Yoda, except Baz is even better looking and quite a bit younger than Yoda.
 In a word, Baz is Excellent.
 His website is gulfbreezeguideservice.com.
 He and I work very closely with all our clients to ensure your adventure meets or exceeds expectations.

 Now Then.
-If you cannot cast consistently 50 feet or more (be honest here) or need work on your double haul or other advanced line accelerating techniques, I suggest you contact our local FFI Certified Casting Instructor – Jonas Magnusson.
-I call him Sensei.
-An hour spent with Jonas will enable you to get the most out of your fishing time with either Baz or me, and he lives right here in Gulf Breeze.
-Jonas has a serious passion for passing on fly casting knowledge.
-He’s just great.
-Jonas’ website is everyjonahhasawhale.com.
+If you cannot cast consistently 50 feet or more (be honest here) or need work on your double haul or other advanced line accelerating techniques, I suggest you contact our local FFI Certified Casting Instructor – Captain Richard Montgomery.
+Richard and I have been friends since elementary school!
+It’s hard to believe, but true.
+An hour spent with Richard will enable you to get the most out of your time on the water, and he lives right here in Gulf Breeze.
+Richard is a very cool cat who has a serious passion for passing on fly casting knowledge.
+His website is https://www.pensacolabeachflyfishing.com/fly-casting-lessons.
 I urge you to take a look.

 When we target reef fish, either in the Gulf or the Bay, we will generally use at least 4/0 reels on 60-80 pound rods, with 50 or 60 pound monofilament line and really strong terminal tackle.
 The species we target are not beyond straightening hooks, breaking 80 pound leaders, and generally stretching the arms out on our most robust anglers.
 You really have to experience the pull to believe it.
 A 10-pound red snapper in 35 feet of water is a serious battle.
 A 15 pounder is unbelievable.
 If we hook a 20 pounder, you’ll wonder what in the world is going on, and you’ll wish you had spent more time in the weight room.
 Truly!
 Of course, deeper water increases the chances we’ll win the fight, which is really within the first 10 feet of the battle, but the structure upon which we fish dictates water depth.
 Holy Moly!